 An elite player in both the women’s and mixed game, Hogan has represented Victoria and Australia and remains an integral part of Victorian Netball League club DC North East Blaze’s top Championship team.

-Hogan is now also pursuing her coaching career, with a coaching role at VNL club DC North East Blaze, and was an assistant coach for the Victorian 17/U team in 2018.
+Hogan is now also pursuing her coaching career, with a coaching role at VNL club DC North East Blaze, and in 2019 was named as head coach of the Victorian 15/U Schoolgirls team.

 We saw a lot more of Micaela Wilson in 2017 as she reignited her national league career with Collingwood, as part of the new Suncorp Super Netball League.